GoogleChrome/web-vitals/README.md

    */
   interactionTime: DOMHighResTimeStamp;
   /**
-   * The best-guess timestamp of the next paint after the interaction.
-   * In general, this timestamp is the same as the `startTime + duration` of
-   * the event timing entry.
-However, since duration values are rounded to the
-   * nearest 8ms (and can be rounded down), this value is clamped to always be
-   * reported after the processing times.
-   */
-  nextPaintTime: DOMHighResTimeStamp;
-  /**
    * The type of interaction, based on the event type of the `event` entry
    * that corresponds to the interaction (i.e. the first `event` entry
    * containing an `interactionId` dispatched in a given animation frame).